Algorithm that decodes the "neural code" of genius

 Microengineering geniuses transform reality "from within"—through breakthroughs at the level of matter and energy.

-Genius in communication domain
+Genius in communication

 is the exceptional ability to achieve objectives through expert command of both verbal and non-verbal tools, turning ideas into concrete actions.
 On a global scale, it is the capacity to transform the social structure of society and the nature of human relationships.